blueStragglr/react-chevron/Readme.md

 }
 ```

 As explained above, you don't have to customize chevron size.
-It will be automatically fit with sibiling text.
+It will be automatically fit with sibling text.

+*Inline styles are for the convenience of creating examples.
+You may use a CSS file or a Styled Component at all.